Fayetteville State University

 Rural completions: By 2021-22, FSU will produce 1,000 rural graduates, an increase of 25.3% (202 additional rural completions over a base of 798).

-As an institution of opportunity and diversity, FSU is fully committed to increasing degree completions by students coming to the university from homes throughout the state of North Carolina, including those from economically challenged, rural North Carolina counties who may not have had a wealth of resources to draw upon prior to college.
-The student success resources described above that are available to low-income students are also relevant to help students from resource-constrained rural backgrounds accelerate their learning and achieve their objectives.
+From Fayetteville State University: Fayetteville State University is fully committed to increasing degree completions by students coming to the university from homes throughout the state of North Carolina, including those from economically challenged, rural counties, who may not have had a wealth of resources to draw upon prior to college.
+The previously described student success resources that are available to low-income students are also available to help students from resource-constrained, rural backgrounds accelerate their learning and achieve their objectives.